henrywatkins/python-euler/README.md

 dynamic typing makes this easy, just get 2**1000 then convert to string then to individual digits and sum

+#### Problem 20

+calculate factorial, convert to string, then sum digits

 #### Problem 21

 Use prime factorization then sum of divisors using